fangohr/plot_vtk_matplotlib/README.md

 # Installation

-Clone the repository and from it, as a root user, do
+Clone the repository, cd into the new directory and as a root user, do

     pip install .

 This will add `plot_vtk_matplotlib` to the Python libraries.

+Alternatively, use

+    sudo pip install git+https://github.com/fangohr/plot_vtk_matplotlib.git

+# Software prerequisites

 The library needs `matplotlib`, `scipy` and `vtk` to work.
 It is recommended to install the latest versions using `pip`.